signavio/tech-blog/_posts/2017-04-12-application-usability-improvements.md

 There is also a noticeable need and desire for customizability, e.g. assembling a personal set of frequently used BPMN elements.

 And ultimately the Process Manager User - he, as you might have guessed already, wants to be able to apply his knowledge and habits from the Process Manager to Workflow Accelerator.
-That is absolutely comprehensible, especially since Signavio keeps growing more and more into a platform rather than hosting individual software products.
+That is absolutely understandable, especially since Signavio software keeps growing more and more into a platform rather than hosting individual software products.

 But there are also findings that I was able to observe for all of the user types and that is how important the aesthetic appearance of a process model can be to the user.
 More or less every test user I observed spent a noticeable amount of their time in rearranging and aligning the BPMN elements.